-Each year, tens of thousands of animals arrive at RSPCA shelters.
+Each year, tens of thousands of animals arrive at RSPCA NSW shelters.
 The RSPCA works within NSW communities to promote responsible pet ownership with the aim of increasing awareness and reducing the number of unwanted animals.
-Animals arriving at shelters come from a variety of sources, including those:
+Animals arriving at our shelters come from a variety of sources, including those:

 - surrendered by an owner

 - handed in as an injured stray

 - seized by an inspector under the Prevention of Cruelty to Animals Act 1979

 Staff members assess all animals to ensure they are medically sound and that there are no other issues.
 Animals requiring extra attention are referred to our veterinarians.

 Animals deemed suitable for adoption are advertised on www.adoptapet.com.au.
 The temperament and wellbeing of all animals available through the RSPCA has been assessed to determine the animal’s suitability for adoption, and identify their unique rehoming requirements.
 This enables staff to match animals with potential adopters.